AdeebaRafi/EEG_Classification_BCI/README.md

-# EEG Motor Imagery Classification Using Deep Learning #
+# EEG Motor Imagery Classification Using Deep Learning: #
 ## Introduction: ##

 This project explores how brain signals (EEG) can be used to recognize imagined movements like left hand, right hand, both feet, and tongue.